savonet/book/quickstart.md

 output(radio)
 ```

-at the end of the script, but we would rather stream it to the world.
+at the end of the script, but we would rather stream it to the world instead of
+having it only on our speakers.

+#### Installing Icecast

-In order to do so we need an Icecast server which will relay the stream to users
+In order to do so, we first need to setup an Icecast server which will relay the
-which connect on it.
-The way you should proceed with its installation depends on
+stream to users connecting to it.
+The way you should proceed with its
-your distribution, for instance on Ubuntu you can type
+installation depends on your distribution, for instance on Ubuntu you can type

 ```
-sudo apt-get install icecast2
+sudo apt install icecast2
 ```

-The first thing you should do next is to modify the configuration which is
+The next thing we should do is to modify the configuration which is generally
-generally located in the file `/etc/icecast2/icecast.xml`.
-In particular, you
+located in the file `/etc/icecast2/icecast.xml`.
+In particular, we should
-should modify the lines
+modify the lines

 ```
 <source-password>hackme</source-password>
  <relay-password>hackme</relay-password>
  <admin-password>hackme</admin-password>
 ```

-which are the passwords for sources (i.e. the one Liquidsoap is going to use in
+which are the passwords for sources (e.g. the one Liquidsoap is going to use in
-order to send its stream to Icecast), for relays (when relaying a stream, you
+order to send its stream to Icecast), for relays (used when relaying a stream, you
-are not going to use this one but still want to change the password) and for the
+are not going to use this one now but still want to change the password) and for the
 administrative interface.
 By default all three are `hackme`, and we will use
 that in our examples, but, again, you should change them in order not to be
 hacked.
 Have a look at other parameters though, they are interesting too!